Marigolds: A Sunny Little Flower with a Rich & Colorful History

 Marigolds (Tagetes erecta) are native to Mexico.
 They are known there as cempasuchil, an Aztec word, and are deeply rooted in ancient Aztec rituals and traditions associated with the goddess, Mictecacihual, the Lady of the Dead.
 According to legend, the marigolds’ pungent odor and bright colors act as beacons to our loved ones home again.

 Interestingly, the relationship between flower and deity is not limited to Mexico.
-For centuries, Christian pheasants throughout Europe used marigolds as offerings to the Virgin Mary, in lieu of coins--which they couldn’t afford--and that is how they got their name, Mary’s Gold.
+For centuries, Christian peasants throughout Europe used marigolds as offerings to the Virgin Mary, in lieu of coins--which they couldn’t afford--and that is how they got their name, Mary’s Gold.

 Marigolds are also used extensively throughout India in rituals and as temple offerings.
 They are also considered a good luck/love charm and a are symbol of the divine couple Lakshmi and Vishnu, so they are often used in wedding ceremonies as well.